 - “Hegel’s Logic of Actuality,” Review of Metaphysics 63:1 (September 2009): 139–72.

-- Chapter on the Philosophy of Nature, in Oxford Handbook of Nineteenth-Century Women Philosophers in the German Tradition (Oxford University Press, forthcoming)
+- “The Idea of the Earth in Günderrode, Schelling, and Hegel”, in Oxford Handbook of Nineteenth-Century Women Philosophers in the German Tradition, ed.
+Kristin Gjesdal and Dalia Nassar (Oxford University Press, forthcoming)

 - “Forget the Nightmare: Materialism and Second-Order Critique,” in Analyzing Ideology: Rethinking the Concept, ed.
 Robin Celikates, Sally Haslanger, and Jason Stanley (Oxford University Press, forthcoming).

 - “Public Opinion and Ideology in Hegel’s Philosophy of Right,” in Freedom, Right, Revolution: Practical Philosophy Between Kant and Hegel, ed.
-James Clarke and Gabriel Gottlieb (Cambridge University Press, forthcoming).
+James Clarke and Gabriel Gottlieb (Cambridge University Press, 2021).

 - “From Actuality to Concept in Hegel’s Logic,” in The Oxford Handbook of Hegel, ed.
 Dean Moyar (Oxford: Oxford University Press, 2017), pp. 270–291.
 DOI: 10.1093/oxfordhb/9780199355228.013.13.